ivancmc/template_pwa/replit.md

-# Firebase Auth App - Mobile First
+# AuthFlow - Progressive Web App with Firebase Auth

 ## Overview

-This is a mobile-first React application with Firebase authentication and user profile management.
+This is a mobile-first Progressive Web App (PWA) with Firebase authentication and user profile management.
 The app features a clean, modern interface built with React, TypeScript, and Tailwind CSS, following a mobile-first design approach.
-It includes user authentication (login/register), profile management, and a responsive UI with bottom navigation.
+It includes user authentication (login/register/password reset), Google Sign-In, profile management, offline support, and installable PWA capabilities with a responsive UI and bottom navigation.

 ## User Preferences